Chenhui88569/Computational-analysis-of-5-fluorouracil-anti-tumor-activity/README.md

 ## TimeCourses_DSB_Anabolites
 The folder named as "TimeCourses_DSB_Anabolites" includes the precomputed time courses of DSB and 5-FU anabolites using the predefined cellular model for each of nine TGI models to speed up the process of estimating parameters in TGI models.

+## MCMC_Tumor_UniformPriorDist, MCMC_Cellular_UniformPriorDist, MCMC_dNTP_DSB_UniformPriorDist,
+We also employed the MCMC technique with uniform prior distributions.